zillow/seolint/README.md

         // {object} Resource data for each requested resource
         resources: {
             'resource url': {
-                // {object} The requestData returned from phantom's onResourceRequested
+                // {object} The requestData returned from puppeteer's "request" page event
                 request: {},

-                // {object} The response returned from phantom's onResourceReceived
+                // {object} The response returned from puppeteers's "response" page event
                 response: {}
             }
         }